shohamlab/usnm2p/howto_bigpurple.md

 # Run an analysis notebook interactively on BigPurple

+- Log in to bigpurple: `xbigpurple`

 TO COMPLETE

 # Run batch analyses on BigPurple

+- Log in to bigpurple: `xbigpurple`
 - Switch node and load resources to run parallelized job: `mpijob`
 - Load git: `module load git`
 - Load miniconda: `module load miniconda3/cpu/4.9.2`